-Most of us probably agree that forgiveness is preferable to holding a grudge, forgiving someone who hurt you can bring peace of mind and a sense of relief, that relationships last longer and are often healthier when both partners have a forgiving heart, etc. The practice of forgiving can in many situations be incredibly healing; this is why it can be difficult to recognize when it becomes spiritual bypassing instead.
+Most of us probably agree that forgiveness is preferable to holding a grudge; forgiving someone who hurt you can bring peace of mind and a sense of relief even if you never talk to them again, and relationships last longer and are often healthier when both partners have a forgiving heart, etc. Because the practice of forgiving is incredibly healing, this type of spiritual bypassing can be difficult to recognize.

 Spiritual bypassing can come from a place of judgement, discomfort, defensiveness, and “I know better” masked as spiritual knowledge and wisdom.
 It can make the coach, friend, guru feel better by feeling superior.
-Or it’s a way for them to avoid their own discomfort when listening to someone else’s pain.
+Or it can be a way for them to avoid their own discomfort when listening to someone else's pain.

 But beware: not all venting, complaining, emoting is helpful or healing either.
-We have to cultivate a deep practice to recognize true wisdom.
-While not the topic of this post, I could write just as much about well meaning coaches and therapists who invite people to identify with and hold on to their trauma, solidifying the negative feelings instead of helping their clients processing them.
+Some groups, individuals, and communities fetishize pain and emoting, feeling good only when conflict is analyzed to death, people "express their feelings," etc. We have to cultivate a deep practice to recognize true wisdom.
+While not the topic of this post, I could write just as much about well meaning professionals who invite people to identify with and hold on to their trauma, solidifying the negative feelings instead of helping their clients process them.

 Being and non-being create each other.Tao Te Ching